 - Discussing your medical history and that of your close family members. - Physical examination.
-For example, the investigator can listen to your heart and lungs, and will measure your blood pressure and heart rate. - Blood test.
+For example, the investigator can listen to your heart and lungs, and will measure your blood pressure and heart rate.

+- Blood test.
 The investigator will take some blood from you.
-We will test your blood for HIV, Hepatitis B and Hepatitis C. We will tell you if you have one of these diseases. - Electrocardiogram (ECG). - Urine test for the use of drugs such as cocaine, amphetamines and cannabis. - Pregnancy test for women.
+We will test your blood for HIV, Hepatitis B and Hepatitis C. We will tell you if you have one of these diseases. - Electrocardiogram (ECG). - Urine test for the use of drugs such as cocaine, amphetamines and cannabis. - Pregnancy test for women (performed on the day before every mosquito exposure).